AlexZhembl/EditableProfile/README.md

 `UserProfileAttributesAndLocationsFetcher.swift line:68 and line:72`

 ## Technologies I used
-* MVVM pattern choosed as primary
+* MVP-R pattern chose as primary (Presenter called 'ViewModel' according to my current project habit, I know the difference =) )
 * Support SOLID principles where it is possible
 * Wrote clean and reusable code
 * Provide some UI test for primary use case

 * [Swinject](https://github.com/Swinject/Swinject) for DI
 * [Nimble](https://github.com/Quick/Nimble) and [Quick](https://github.com/Quick/Quick) for tests
 * [Alamofire](https://github.com/Alamofire/Alamofire) for http networking